+Patrick Springer first joined the reporting staff of The Forum in 1985.
+He can be reached by calling 701-241-5522.
 Have a comment to share about a story?
 Letters to the editor should include author’s name, address and phone number.
 Generally, letters should be no longer than 250 words.
 All letters are subject to editing.
 Send to email@example.com

 - Member for

 - 5 years 5 months

 MAYVILLE, N.D.—Rep. Marvin Nelson, D-Rolla, said a partnership between Bismarck State College and an institute in Saudi Arabia that exclusively teaches male students would discriminate against women and asked whether it reflects the state university system's values.
 "The agreement must discriminate against women," Nelson told members of the State Board of Higher Education at their meeting Wednesday, March 28, at Mayville State University.
 "No woman can be hired."

 MAYVILLE, N.D.—North Dakota State University has the OK to build an addition to Sudro Hall with a price tag up to $28 million to allow for much-needed expansion of its nursing program.
 The State Board of Education voted unanimously Wednesday, March 28, to grant NDSU permission to go ahead with the project, which will be entirely paid for by private donations.
 So far, $22 million has been raised, but the building can be trimmed if fundraising falls short of the goal.